nervosnetwork/ckb/rpc/README.md

 Dry run transaction and return the execution cycles.

-This method will not check the transaction validaty, but only run the lock script and type script and than return the execution cycles.
+This method will not check the transaction validity, but only run the lock script and type script and than return the execution cycles.